sahilrajput03/sahilrajput03/arch-notes.md

 ## Configuring`ranger` and setting `google-chrome-stable` as defautl pdf viewwer:

 ```
-ranger --copy-config=rifle #Copies default config file of ranger to .config/ranger/rifle.conf path, so we can customise it on user basis.
+# copy default config file of ranger to .config/ranger/rifle.conf path, so we can customise it on user basis.
+ranger --copy-config=rifle
+# modifying user config file
 vi.ranger # which is aliased to below `vi ~/.config/ranger/rifle.conf`
 ```